glisanti/CLEAR-MOT/README.md

 	ClearMOT = evaluateMOT(gt,result,VOCscore,dispON);

+## Citation

-## Please cite our paper with the following bibtex if you use our dataset:
+Please cite our paper with the following bibtex if you use our dataset:

 ``` latex
 @article{ masi:multimedia12,